 A First-Timer’s Guide To Miami And The Florida Keys

 Since Miami is a city for eating great food, drinking tropical cocktails, and laying on the beach, it’s honestly a pretty self-explanatory destination.
-We found some awesome restaurants which I’ll share with you, but in this post I’ll be focusing on the journey to the Florida Keys.
+We found some awesome restaurants that I’ll share with you, but this post will focus on the journey to the Florida Keys.
 It’s something that should be on everyone’s bucket list and can be done in just 24 hours!

 Going to Miami almost felt like visiting a different country.
 The culture is an awesome mix of Latin influences and the international vibe that comes with tourists visiting from around the world.
-It should be no surprise that Miami is home to some amazing and authentic cuisine from around the world.
+It should be no surprise that Miami is home to some amazing and authentic cuisine from many different countries.